react4j/react4j/README.md

 * Add support for portals (React16)
 * Figure out a way to support `getInitialProps()` on components.
 * Develop React-Arez extension
-* Allow static imports on any class named "*_".
-Update idea config and checkstyle to allow.
 * Add multiple render methods that return different values.
 Enhance code generator to ensure that the developer only overloads a single variant.
 Variants include;
   - renderAsElement